 Locally taxed property is classified either as "secured" or "unsecured," and is listed accordingly on separate parts of the assessment roll.
 The "secured roll" is that part of the assessment roll containing State-assessed property and property (real or personal) for which there is a lien on real property sufficient, in the opinion of the county assessor, to secure payment of the taxes.
 All other property is "unsecured," and is assessed on the "unsecured roll."
 Secured property assessed by the State Board of Equalization is commonly identified for taxation purposes as "utility" property.

-The following table shows the recent history of taxable assessed valuation of the various classes of property in the District since fiscal year 2000-01.
+The following table shows the recent history of taxable assessed valuation of the various classes of property in the District.

-SACRAMENTO CITY UNIFIED SCHOOL DISTRICT Summary of Assessed Valuation Fiscal Year 2000-01 through Fiscal Year 2016-17
+SACRAMENTO CITY UNIFIED SCHOOL DISTRICT Summary of Assessed Valuation Fiscal Years 2010-11 through 2019-20